Engagement and Impact

 The Charles Sturt University Research Output (CRO) portal offers a storage and public display solution for EI data.

-If you have a CSU login, you already have access to create, edit and showcase EI information in CRO.
+If you have a Charles Sturt University login, you already have access to create, edit and showcase EI information in CRO.

 With CRO, you can also link your activities, impacts, and media to your outputs so that networks and associations can be re-called over time.
 Researchers have control over public and private content in a repository that ranks highly in web searches.